dibalokechanda/dibalokechanda.github.io/_posts/2023-12-20-Prerequisites-for-Convex-Optimization2-blog.md

 Note that, if we consider the inequality, it will be a 3D volume, not a surface.
 Also, notice that; this is not a polyhedron, which means you can not simply decompose this into a finite set of equality and inequality constraints.
+This has a bigger implication about the positivity of a matrix.